Asqatasun/Asqatasun/documentation/en/90_Rules/rgaa4.0/01.Images/Rule-1-2-1.md

 ## Summary

-This test consists in checking whether the textual alternative of each decorative image is empty or whether aria attributes are well-used to make them ignored by assistive technologies
+This test consists in checking whether the textual alternative of each decorative image is empty or whether aria attributes are well-used to make them ignored by assistive technologies.

 ## Business description